gdgbaroda/gdgbaroda.github.io/_posts/2018-07-19-fake-news-article.md

 It is not a 100% guaranteed information that fake news helped Mr. Donald Trump win the elections but it is quite certain that there was a huge increase in the number of fake news created during election campaigns.
 One of the fake news writer Paul Horner had an “enormous impact” on the 2016 U.S. presidential elections as reported by CBS News.
 He tried to attack Trump and his supporters but later realised that instead of hurting his(Trumps) campaign, maybe he helped it.

 **2. 2,000 Rupee Note with sensors in India:**
 On November 8, 2016, India established a 2,000-rupee currency bill on the same day as the Indian 500 and 1,000 rupee note demonetization.
-One of the main social media platforms responsible for fake news in India is Whatsapp.
+One of the main social media platforms responsible for fake news in India is WhatsApp.
 It has a user base of over 200 million active users per month.
 Fake news on whatsapp started spreading at a rapid pace that the new Rs 2,000 note is equipped with sensors which would help in tracking the notes even 120 meters below the earth.
 All kinds of different sensor and nano technology stories started surfacing on whatsapp and country’s main stream outlets.
 Finally, finance minister Arun Jaitley had to give a statement denying all such sensor news in order to clear the falsities.

 There are a huge number of other examples which one could cite in recent past due to which lives of normal human beings have been affected due to fake news.
 Recently several mob lynching incidents in India triggered WhatsApp to act immediately and curb such actions.
 Ok, now before anything else, lets look at how fake news work: